 The Heddon “Super Spook Jr.” always sits in my topwater baits tackle box.
-I recommend the version above which is the saltwater version because it has better hooks than the freshwater model.
+I recommend the version above, saltwater version, because it has better hooks than the freshwater model.

 Yo-Zuri 3DB Popper

-The Yo-Zuri “3DB Popper” is an excellent topwater bait for Florida peacock bass fish because you can fish it with two techniques, stop and pop, or walk the dog.
-I use this lure when fishing promising Florida peacock bass locations as a search bait.
+The Yo-Zuri “3DB Popper” is an excellent topwater bait for Florida peacock bass fish because you can fish it with two techniques, stop and pop or walk the dog.
+I use this lure when fishing good Florida peacock bass locations as a search bait.

 Rapala Original Floater #07

-The Rapala “Original floater” has also been around for a very long time, I feel a lot of anglers have almost forgotten what a great topwater bait this is for peacock bass.
+The Rapala “Original floater” has also been around for a long time; I feel many anglers have almost forgotten what an excellent topwater bait is for peacock bass.
 The lure is constructed out of balsa wood and features black nickel VMC hooks.

 Rat-L-Trap Lures 1/2-Ounce Floating Trap

-The Rat-L-Trap lure has been around way before I was born, this lipless crankbait is truthfully a fish catcher.
-Here is where things change, they make a floating version called the “Float-N-Trap” which is deadly on Florida peacock bass.
+The Rat-L-Trap lure has been around way before I was born; this lipless crankbait is truthfully a fish catcher.
+Here is where things change, they make a floating version called the “Float-N-Trap,” which is deadly on Florida peacock bass.

 Top Water Fishing Tips

-Depending on the size of the topwater bait I like to fish between 10-12 pound test monofilament.
-This line is very good for fishing lures which will be floating near the surface because of its buoyancy.
+Depending on the size of the topwater bait, I like to fish between 10-12 pound test monofilament.
+This line is perfect for fishing lures that will be floating near the surface because of its buoyancy.